Two Small Bodies (play)

 Two Small Bodies is an American 1977 two-character thriller play by Neal Bell.

 Plot

 A strip club hostess' two children are missing and she is questioned by a police lieutenant for days when he suspects she murdered them.

 Film

 The play was adapted into the 1993 film Two Small Bodies by director Beth B and starring Fred Ward and Suzy Amis.

-Background

-The play was inspired by the Alice Crimmins 1960s murder trial.